Global19-atlassian-net/iODKbook2/AlgLin/source/introduction_algebraic_structures.rst

    a subgroup iff it is closed under products and inverses).

-By referencing to the definition and basic properties of vector space, one may prove (see the Appendix) the necessary and sufficient condition for a subset to be a subspace of a vector space.
+By referencing to the definition and basic properties of vector space, one may prove (see Appendix A3) the necessary and sufficient condition for a subset to be a subspace of a space.

 .. admonition:: Criterion for a vector subspace. :math:`\\`